 Engine Shed on Tour Sponsorship Opportunity

 Engine Shed on Tour is an initiative developed through our ‘Call for Ideas’.
 Engine Shed has seed funded the development of the project and we want to support its continued to impact for young people from across the region.
-Organisations interested in sponsoring this activity to allow it to continue in 2019 are encouraged to get in touch.
+Organisations interested in sponsoring this activity to allow it to continue in the future are encouraged to get in touch.

 To find out more about our work with schools contact Lorraine at firstname.lastname@example.org